chef/gatherlogs-reporter/README.md

 ## TODO

 * [ ] It would be nice if we could test to see if `noexec` is set on `/tmp`
-* [x] Figure out how to write a custom reporter for InSpec (hacked around using json output and formater script)